hadi-gharibi/cookiecutter-docker-science/README.rst

     │   │                                    as project name.
 In this directory users puts python files used in scripts │   │                                    or Jupyter Notebook.
     │   └── __init__.py
-    ├── notebook                          <- This directory sotres the ipynb files saved in Jupyter Notebook.
+    ├── explore                          <- This directory sotres the ipynb files saved in Jupyter Notebook.
     ├── requirements.txt                  <- Libraries needed to run experiments.
 The library listed in this file │                                        are installed in the Docker container.
-    └── scripts                           <- Users add the script files to generate model files or run evaluation.
+    └── utils                           <- Users add the script files to generate model files or run evaluation.

 Makefile targets